 Central Mitzvot and Customs of Pesach Are:

 - Checking for Chametz (unleavened bread) (בדיקת חמץ): The search for chametz takes place the night before the start of Pesach (the 14th of Nissan).
-During the search for chametz it is customary for a person/family to turn off all the lights in the house and use candles (or flashlights) to search throughout the home for chametz in order to thoroughly rid the home of chametz.
+During the search for chametz, it is customary for a person/family to turn off all the lights in the house and use candles (or flashlights) to search throughout the home in order to thoroughly rid the home of chametz.
 Many people “hide” ten pieces of bread throughout the house in order to ensure that they find chametz to burn the next day.
-A bracha is recited before beginning the search.
+A blessing is recited before beginning the search.

 - Burning/Destroying Chametz (ביעור חמץ): Biyur Chametz takes place the following day in the morning.
 The chametz that was found in the search of the previous night is burned and it is declared that any chametz not found is “nullified like the dust of the earth.”

-- Retelling the Story of the Exodus (סיפור יציאת מצרים): Throughout the Seder on the first two nights of Pesach, we tell the story of the exodus from Egypt through the use of the Hagaddah.
-A central idea is to relive the story of the Exodus and appreciate what it means to leave slavery and become free.
+- Retelling the Story of the Exodus (סיפור יציאת מצרים): Throughout the Seder, we tell the story of the exodus from Egypt through the use of the Haggadah.
+A central idea is to relive the story of the exodus and appreciate what it means to leave slavery and become free.

 - Eating Matzah (אכילת מצה): Matzah, which is also called “the bread of affliction,” is unleavened bread which is eaten throughout the eight days of Pesach, but specifically at the Seder night.
 This is reminiscent of the matzah that was baked by the Israelites as they left Egypt since their departure was so swift that there was no time to allow the bread to rise before baking.

 - The Four Cups (ארבע כוסות): Throughout the Seder, 4 cups of wine (or grape juice) are drunk.